Andy Pandy: Original 1950 and 1970 versions

-The original version of Andy Pandy premiered on BBC TV in 1950, on 11 July as part of the For the Children strand (later Watch with Mother) narrated by Maria Bird who also narrated the black & white 1950s original broadcasts of Flower Pot Men, The Woodentops and Bizzy Lizzy.
+The original version of Andy Pandy premiered on BBC TV in 1950, on 11 July as part of the For the Children strand (later Watch with Mother) narrated by Maria Bird who also narrated the black and white 1950s original broadcasts of Flower Pot Men, The Woodentops and Bizzy Lizzy.
 Initially it was broadcast live, but it was realised that if the programmes were filmed, they could be repeated.
 26 fifteen-minute episodes were filmed on 16 mm around 1952 and repeated continuously until 1969.
 In 1970, 13 new episodes were made in colour with Vera McKechnie as narrator.

-A marionette who lived in a picnic basket, Andy was later joined by Teddy, a teddy bear, and Looby Loo, a rag doll, who came to life when Andy and Teddy were not around.
+Andy, a marionette, was later joined by Teddy, a teddy bear, and Looby Loo, a rag doll, who came to life when Andy and Teddy were not around.
 Looby Loo sang "Here we go Looby Loo".
 All three lived in the same picnic basket.
 Each episode ended with a variation on the song: "Time to go home / Time to go home / Andy is waving goodbye."

 It is said that the character's design was based on Paul Atterbury, the then young son of puppeteer Audrey Atterbury.
 A comic-strip version was published in Robin.

 The production staff for the original series were: